KDCinfo/track-your-cash/README.md

   - Add 'Filtering' and 'Sorting'
   - Clear 'New Entry' form after adding to registry
   - Added a little CSS splash

+**(100%)**
+  - Added GitHub link in footer
+  - Formatted navigation menu buttons
+  - Added "TOTAL" based on calculation of all previous entries
+  - Added "Cleared" showing only reconciled
+  - Added button to delete account (delete everything and logout)

 ## Notes and Considerations